Mom0aut/obsidian-search-everywhere/README.md

 # Obsidian Search Everywhere Plugin

-This Plugin simulates the Search Everywhere Feature from IntelliJ.
+This Plugin simulates the Search Everywhere Hotkey from IntelliJ.
 Doube Press the SHIFT key to open the Obsidian Search Window.

 ## How to use